 Heel Fissures — Sometimes the skin on the bottom edge of the foot around the heel becomes thickened, dry, and flaky.
 This leaves it prone to cracks.
 Beyond being embarrassing and unsightly, these fissures can be quite deep and even bleed, leaving you uncomfortable and vulnerable to infection.

 Plantar Fasciitis (Heel Spurs) — One of the most common causes of heel pain is the inflammation of the long tendon that runs along the sole of the foot, called the plantar fascia.
 It can become tightened or strained for many different reasons.
 Sometimes its irritation results from additional pressure created by bony protrusions on the bottom of the foot, called heel spurs.

 Fortunately, most conditions related to heel pain can be treated using conservative, noninvasive measures.
 Shoe adjustments, orthotics, physical therapy, and pain medications are typically very effective in reducing your discomfort and eliminating the irritation causing the pain.
 Only in cases where the discomfort is severe or conservative remedies have been ineffective does surgery become an option.
 Even then, advances in medicine have transformed these procedures from large cuts with long recovery times into smaller incisions with quicker healing.

 If you or someone you care about is suffering from heel pain, you do not have to deal with the problem by hoping it goes away on its own.
 Most heel conditions have easy, conservative remedies that produce real results.
 Relief begins when you seek treatment.
 Contact Dr. Gerald Mauriello for an appointment or more information and deal with your discomfort.
-You can reach our office in Belvidere or Hackettstown by calling (908) 475-8750 or simply click the “Contact Us” page.
+You can reach our office in Belvidere by calling (908) 475-8750 or simply click the “Contact Us” page.